 AO time-in-force setting participate in auctions, along with any unfilled native orders on the central limit order book at the end of auctions.
 Auctions take place concurrently with continuous trading.
 All auction orders are ‘dark’ and only the following information is regularly published to the market:

 - Indicative price: The single price all matched orders would receive if auction ends immediately.

 - Auction volume: The volume matched if auction ends immediately.

 - Imbalance: A

-buyimbalance indicates that there are remaining bids resting at the indicative price after the auction concludes.
+buyimbalance indicates that there will be surplus bids resting at the indicative price if the auction concludes immediately.
 A

-sellimbalance indicates that there are remaining asks resting at the indicative price after the auction concludes.
+sellimbalance indicates that there will be surplus asks resting at the indicative price if the auction concludes immediately.

 AO orders receive priority at the same price during auctions).
 Final auction prices may not be in whole multiples of a tick.
 Implied orders are not considered for auctions.

 AO time-in-force setting expires after the first auction with a non-zero trade volume.
 If the auction ends and the order is unfilled or partially filled, the remainder is converted into a GTC order.